 - Family Therapy helps the individual cope with their disorder while also educating family members about it.
 This is effective in that it assures that the patient has people in their life who understand what they're going through, as well as have tools to help their loved one.

-- Creative Therapy involves using some creative outlet as a way to cope with one's disorder beneficially and constructively.
-This can involve a therapist.
+- Creative Therapy involves using some creative outlet, such as art, music, or writing, to cope with one's disorder.

 - Touch something that can be identified by your senses.
 Something warm or cold is recommended but touching something that's soft can also be comforting as well as grounding.

 - Find an object in the room, possibly something comforting and familiar.
-Describe it as much as possible with everything you know about it - this can help to remind yourself that you know where you are and you are aware of your surroundings.
+Describe it as much as possible with everything you know about it - this can help to remind yourself that you know where you are and that you are familiar with your surroundings.

 - Find objects in the room and count them.

 - Keep your eyes moving, and your brain stimulated.
 Otherwise, you may find yourself focused on one thought and start to feel disconnected.

 - Try to remember that you aren't going crazy, that this is just a symptom.
 Disorders and symptoms aren't an ingrained part of you, you are your own person, and things will get better with time and coping.

 Derealization is usually an involuntary response to the exposure to a traumatic event, abuse or neglect.